tknerr/bills-kitchen/README.md

 rake build
 ```

-This might take a while (go fetch a coffee).
-It will download the external dependencies and assemble the devpack in the `target/build` directory, which is then packaged as `target/chef-devpack-<version>.7z`
+This might take a while (you can go fetch a coffee).
+It will download the external dependencies and assemble the kitchen in the `target/build` directory, which is then packaged as `target/bills-kitchen-<version>.7z`

 Usage